Carne confiável tem nome: Tony Ramos

 In the advertisements, Tony Ramos approached consumers in their houses or supermarket and asked them about what kind of meat they eat.
 After discovering they consume Friboi or finding the meat on their fridge, Ramos says "trustable meat has a name".
 Some advertisements also showed JBS factory to expose how the meat was produced.

 Roberto Carlos

 In the advertisement, Roberto Carlos affirmed changing his vegetarian diet because of Friboi.
 After he left in 2014, his songs kept being used by JBS.
 His change of diet was seem as polemical at the time, but according to Fernando Meirelles, Roberto Carlos didn't even cut the meat during the filming.

 Rodrigo Faro

 Hora do Faro inaugurated the segment Myths and Truths, where he presented facts about bovine meat.
-The segment was launched in 18 October 2015 and had six episodes.
+The segment was launched on 18 October 2015 and had six episodes.
 Faro also inserted Friboi commercials in his program.

 Friboi Meat Academy

 Friboi Meat Academy was an online platform with meat related courses.
 It was a collaboration of JBS and Grupo Globo.
-The academy was officially opened in São Paulo on 17 April.
+The academy was officially opened in São Paulo on 17 April 2016.